Last Updated: 2 days ago

 You may have read that rhubarb leaves are poisonous to animals, but little is written about rhubarb stalks or cooked rhubarb.

-We’ll talk about exactly why it’s best to keep it far out of your kitty’s reach.
+We’ll talk about exactly why it’s best to keep it far out of your cat’s reach.

 Can Cats Eat Rhubarb?

-No, cats should never eat rhubarb (also called the pie plant).
+Cats should never eat rhubarb (also known as the pie plant).

 Soluble oxalates are more dangerous than insoluble oxalates, which are commonly found in toxic household plants such as the calla lily, elephant’s ear, or sweetheart’s vine.